StylishThemes/GitHub-Dark/README.md

 - `make clean`: Reformat source files.
 - `make authors`: Regenerate the `AUTHORS` file based on git history.
 - `make update`: Update and install dependencies.

-## Internal use scripts (not for pull requests)

-- `make patch`: Increment the patch version number, update file headers, create a commit and push it to `origin`.
+- `make patch`: Increment the patch version number, create a commit and push it to `origin/master`.
-- `make minor`: Increment the minor version number, update file headers, create a commit and push it to `origin`.
+- `make minor`: Increment the minor version number, create a commit and push it to `origin/master`.
-- `make major`: Increment the major version number, update file headers, create a commit and push it to `origin`.
+- `make major`: Increment the major version number, create a commit and push it to `origin/master`.

 Thanks to all that have [contributed](./AUTHORS) so far!